 For charts telling the time and date of these moonrises and moon sets, I refer to the site...timeanddate.

 7. This photo was taken shortly after the solstice sunrise in 2009 and from a different position.
-This and the following picture prove that Avebury folk were not so interested in the exact point of the solstice as to what takes place a short while later.
+This and the following picture prove that Avebury folk were not so interested in the exact point of the mid-summer solstice as to what takes place a short while later.

 These findings have profound implications for other monuments, too, particularly Stonehenge.
 Stonehenge’s 50-degree axis is one degree clockwise from the Neolithic solstice, which challenges the traditional views on Stonehenge's alignment.